-On the following page, plan all major phases of your project first.
-You do this by clicking on the Add phase button in the top-right hand corner.
+Now, plan all major phases of your project first.
+You do this by clicking on Details next to the 'Work breakdown'.
+A new page opens and then you click on the Add phase button in the top-right hand corner.
 A side panel opens on the right in which you can fill out the most important steps to bring the project to a successful conclusion.

 By clicking on + Dependency, you can create dependencies between different phases.
 Read more about it in this article.

 When you've filled out all the information about the phase, just press Enter on your keyboard to add it or click on the button Add phase.

 If you don't have a lot of time and want to quickly add phases to your project, you can also click on + Add phase at the bottom of the page.
 You only need to fill out the phase title and then press Enter on your keyboard.
 You can add some details to the phase later on by clicking on it.